 While the gnocchi is made from potato, many people mistake it for a type of pasta, especially since it originates from Northern Italy – the homeland of pasta!
 While it may feel, taste, and cook the same way as pasta, it’s not pasta in the strictest sense.

-If possible, always use a high-starch potato when making gnocchi.
+The best potatoes are those that are higher in starch, such as Russets and Yukon Gold.
 These potatoes hold their shape better when being formed into a dough.
 You will notice that these potatoes are dryer and do not hold as much water after cooking.

 Homemade Gnocchi Recipe